flutter-tizen/flutter-tizen/doc/commands.md

   # If a project already exists in the directory, only missing files are added.
   flutter-tizen create app_name

-  # Create a Tizen native app project in "app_name" directory.
+  # Create a new C++ app project in "app_name" directory.
-  # Native apps typically have lower memory footprints than .NET (default) apps,
-  # but are not compatible with TV devices.
+  # Typically C++ apps consume less memory than C# (default) apps, but are not compatible with TV devices.
   flutter-tizen create --tizen-language cpp app_name

   # Create a new plugin project in "plugin_name" directory.
   flutter-tizen create --platforms tizen --template plugin plugin_name

+  # Create a new C# plugin project in "plugin_name" directory.
+  flutter-tizen create --platforms tizen --template plugin --tizen-language csharp plugin_name
   ```

 - ### `devices`